smartdevicelink/sdl_overview_guides/docs/Policies/App Policies/index.md

 ### moduleType

-Defines a list of Remote Control module types (defined in the `ModuleType` enum in the [Mobile API](https://github.com/smartdevicelink/rpc_spec#moduletype)) which are accessible by the app.
+This field defines a list of Remote Control module types (defined in the `ModuleType` enum in the [Mobile API](https://github.com/smartdevicelink/rpc_spec#moduletype)) which are accessible by the app.
 If empty, all module types will be allowed.
 If omitted, no module types will be allowed.

 ## App Service Fields

-These fields are used if the application is either be a provider or consumer of app service data.
+These fields are used if the application is either a provider or consumer of app service data.
 See our [App Service Provider Guide](https://smartdevicelink.com/en/guides/core/app-service-provider-guide/) for more information on developing an application with these capabilities.

 ### Example Entry